kssrivastava835-lab/fake-news-headline-generator/README.md

 # fake-news-headline-generator
 A Python project that generates random funny news headlines using lists and loops.
-Author  Kshitij Srivastava
+Author - Kshitij Srivastava
 # Fake News Headline Generator

-A fun Python project that generates random and hilarious news headlines using predefined lists.
+A fun Python project that generate random and hilarious news headlines using predefined lists.

-Features
+Features --

 * Random headline generation
 * Endless loop until user exits
-* Simple and beginner-friendly code
+* Simple and beginner friendly code

  How to Run